 This is the ride for which the Santa Fe Century is named and famed!
 It is designed for the amateur citizen rider, as well as the fast rider, who is in good shape and has trained for the event.
 These riders look at the ride as a challenge both in distance and elevation changes.
 It is a mental as well as a physical challenge.
 Riders must obey all traffic laws as roads will remain open to cars throughout the route.
 This includes stopping at traffic lights and stops signs unless being waved through by police during the escorted start.

-From the Railyard, City of Santa Fe Police will guide riders out of town heading east on Paseo de Peralta then turning right onto Old Santa Fe Trail.
+From the Railyard, City of Santa Fe Police will guide riders out of town in a mass start style at 7am, heading east on Paseo de Peralta then turning right onto Old Santa Fe Trail.
 From Old Santa Fe Trail the route makes its way to Zia Rd. and to NM HWY 14.
 Once on HWY 14, pass Lone Butte and the Garden of the Gods, and ride through the Galisteo River Valley and the town of Cerrillos.
 The seven mile ascent through the Ortiz mountains is the longest of the ride.
-Stop in the old coal company town of Madrid to refuel at the food stop.
 Continue the ascent to the top of Stagecoach Pass, and enjoy the downhill into the old mining town of Golden.
 Turn left onto NM 344 and take a break at the Heartbreak Hill hydration stop before the climb that earned its name!
-There's no disgrace in walking this hill!
+There’s no disgrace in walking this hill!
 Roll into the Cedar Grove food stop.
 After Cedar Grove, enjoy twenty two miles of flats.
 Turn left at NM 472 for a straight shot to the intersection with NM 41 and the Stanley food stop.
 Enjoy some rollers before the Galisteo food stop.
 Turn left on US Highway 285 and start your climb back into Santa Fe.
 The last food stop is in the Cafe Fina parking lot at the intersection of HWY 285 and Old Las Vegas HWY.

 From HWY 285, riders will head North on Old Las Vegas Hwy and turn right on Old Pecos Trail at the traffic light and then make another right a mile later to stay on Old Pecos Trail.
 Old Pecos Trail will bring riders into town (eventually turning into Old Santa Fe Trail) where it intersects with Paseo de Peralta.
 When riders turn left onto Paseo de Peralta they may use the entire right lane, which will be closed to cars all the way into the Railyard before turning right on Chili Line Lane and through the finish.
 Total elevation gain on the route is 5,041 feet.